1. Overview of federal political contributions

 - The National Right to Work Legal Defense and Education Foundation.

 Why this is a problem

 The Waltons are seizing this opportunity to push a corporatization and privatization agenda, and are doing so in a way that is unaccountable to students, parents, teachers, and communities that will never have as much money as they do.
 Meanwhile, many parents who work at Walmart have to juggle multiple jobs, or make decisions about whether to pay rent or put food on the table.

-For more information, see What’s Right?: Walmart’s Words vs. Walmart’s Political Priorities
+For more information, see our latest report on Walmart and Walton family political spending and our 2011 report, What’s Right?: Walmart’s Words vs. Walmart’s Political Priorities

 Analysis of data from the Center for Responsive Politics.

 This figure—which includes donations to candidates for school board positions, education PACs, and charter school ballot initiatives—is likely an underestimate, as local-level campaign finance information is more difficult to access and is held by varying jurisdictions.
 It is based on data obtained from campaign finance databases in California, Colorado, Florida, Georgia, Indiana, Louisiana, Massachusetts, Michigan, Missouri, New Jersey, Virginia, Washington, and Wisconsin.

 Sum of total given by John Walton, John Walton’s estate (following his June 2005 death), Alice Walton, and Jim Walton to the following PACs/527 organizations: All Children Matter, All Children Matter – LA State PAC, All Children Matter – MO State PAC, All Children Matter – VA State PAC, American Federation for Children Action Fund, and Louisiana Federation for Children PAC.
 Records of donations were obtained from IRS Form 8872 filings and state campaign finance databases in Florida, Indiana, Louisiana, Missouri, and Virginia.